-At Hendershot, Cannon & Hisey, P.C., our Houston-based healthcare law attorneys have extensive experience representing health care providers and companies that have received Civil Investigative Demands.
+At Hendershot, Cowart & Hisey, P.C., our Houston-based healthcare law attorneys have extensive experience representing health care providers and companies that have received Civil Investigative Demands.
 We prioritize timely action to formulate a response plan, walking our clients through the entire process, which includes:

 - Defining the Scope – Civil Investigative Demands can be immensely broad in the documentation federal regulators seek.
 These may include documents pertaining to company records, financials, marketing agreements, physician relationships, and medical records.
 CIDs may also require responses to interrogatory responses and /or depositions.
 With the assistance of an attorney, assessing the scope of information sought is vital to formulating a response plan.